 These classes fill up fast, so:

-- Review the catalog - PDF.
+- Review the catalog (PDF) or search for classes.

 - Use the schedule overview (PDF) to plan your child's schedule.

 - Emergency Notification/Computer and Internet Permission Slip (Online form - Complete and submit online.)

 - Emergency Notification/Computer and Internet Permission Slip (PDF - Complete, print, sign, and submit by email, mail or fax.)

 You must complete this form yearly, and this form must be on file in the Continuing Education office no fewer than five days before your child's first class.

 If necessary, please complete the Consent for Self-Administration of Medication form - PDF.

 For the safety of your child, all students 12 and under will need a parent/guardian to come in to drop off and pick up their child to and from the JCCC classroom he/she will be attending.
 There will be a sign-in, sign-out log you will complete.
 Call the student enrichment program at 913-469-4420 if you have any questions or concerns.
 Your child must be picked up promptly after class.

 - It is recommended that you arrive 10 minutes before your child’s class begins.